-Solutions such as ECMP or multiple VLANs provide the basis for Valiant Load Balancing as the default path selection mechanism.
-However, as others have shown, VLB cannot achieve the full cross-sectional bandwidth in most topologies, nor is it especially fair.
-The problem, quite simply, is that often a random selection causes hotspots to develop, where an unlucky combination of random path selection causes a few links to be underloaded and links elsewhere to have little or no load.
-However, VLB is a good starting point.
+Solutions such as ECMP or multiple VLANs provide the basis for randomised load balancing as the default path selection mechanism.
+However, as others have shown, randomised load balancing cannot achieve the full cross-sectional bandwidth in most topologies, nor is it especially fair.
+The problem, quite simply, is that often a random selection causes hot-spots to develop, where an unlucky combination of random path selection causes a few links to be underloaded and links elsewhere to have little or no load.

-To overcome these issues, the use of a centralized flow lightly loaded paths and existing flows may be reassigned such that the overall throughput is maximized [2].
+To address these issues, the use of a centralized flow scheduler has been proposed.
+Large flows are assigned to lightly loaded paths and existing flows may be reassigned to maximize overall throughput[2].
 The scheduler does a good job if flows are network-limited, with exponentially distributed sizes and Poisson arrivals, as shown in Hedera [2].
 The intuition is that if we only schedule the big flows we can fully utilize all the bandwidth, and yet have a small scheduling cost, as dictated by the small number of flows.

 However, data center traffic analysis shows that flow distributions are not Pareto distributed [5].
 In such cases, the scheduler has to run frequently (100ms or faster) to keep up with the flow arrivals.
-Yet the scheduler is fundamentally limited in its reaction time as it has to retrieve statistics, compute placements and instantiate them, all in this scheduling period.
-We show through simulation that a scheduler running every 500ms has similar performance to VLB when these assumptions do not hold.
+Yet, the scheduler is fundamentally limited in its reaction time as it has to retrieve statistics, compute placements and instantiate them, all in this scheduling period.
+We show through simulation that a scheduler running every 500ms has similar performance to randomised load balancing when these assumptions do not hold.